christensenjairus/Incrypto/README.md

 ## To Use

-To clone and run this repository you'll need Git, Node.js (and all it's tools).
-I'll go over that on Linux, but on Windows use these links [Git](https://git-scm.com) (when installing, use the default options)), [Node.js](https://nodejs.org/en/download/current/) (Current version, choose to automatically install additional/necessary tools! which comes with [npm](http://npmjs.com)) to install them all on your computer.
+To clone and run this repository you'll need Git and Node.js.
+I'll go over that on Linux, but on Windows use these links [Git](https://git-scm.com) (when installing, use the default options)), [Node.js](https://nodejs.org/en/download/current/) (comes with [npm](http://npmjs.com)) to install them all on your computer.

 From your command line: